What is a Filter Press and How Does It Work?

 Once the liquid makes it beyond the cloth barrier, the plates feature an inner porting system that delivers filtrate to the manifold.
 Once the even-fill process has concluded, the operator changes the valve configuration on the manifold to end the feed cycle and allow filtrate to exit the press through a single point: the filtrate outlet.

-Upon completing the filtration cycle, the follower retracts, and the filter press is ready to be emptied.
+Upon completing of the filtration cycle, the follower retracts, and the filter press is ready to be emptied.
 Clamp the press again to begin a new batch.

 Contact